Fort Burgoyne

 Things to do

-While Fort Burgoyne is closed to the public except for events, the site offers a wide range of activities including informal walking, dog walking, sport (5 aside goals on recreation ground), weekly volunteer task day on Friday, Green Angels training programmes, Events L programme (guided walks, children’s events and third party organised activity) and education visits for schools.
+While Fort Burgoyne is closed to the public except for events, the site offers a wide range of activities including informal walking, dog walking, sport (5 aside goals on recreation ground), weekly volunteer task day on Friday, Green Angels training programmes, Events programme (guided walks, children’s events and third party organised activity) and education visits for schools.

 Other nearby attractions